shohei-kojima/integrated_HHV6_recon/README.md

 # 4. options
 ### '-alignmentin'
-Specify when you use a BAM or CRAM file as an input.
+Specify this option when you use a BAM or CRAM file as an input.
 You need to specify which input file type you are using with '-b' or '-c' option.
 When you use CRAM file as an input, you also need to specify reference genome with '-fa' option.

 ### '-b [BAM file]'
 Use when specifing BAM file.
 Available only when '-alignmentin' is also specified.